-- Insulation shall be installed according to manufacturer's recommendations installation instructions. - 2.
-No air spaces shall be allowed between different insulation types or systems.
+- PART 1 Insulation shall be installed to manufacturers' recommendations. - PART 2 No air spaces shall be allowed between different insulation types or systems.

-Exception: When claiming the R-Value of an enclosed reflective airspace in accordance with the ASHRAE Handbook of Fundamentals, Chapter 26, Table 3 or the ASHRAE 90.1-2016 Section A9-4 (or addendum ac to the 2013 edition) or ASTM C1224.
+Exception: When claiming the R-Value of an enclosed reflective airspace in accordance with the ASHRAE Handbook of Fundamentals, Chapter 26, table 3 or the ASHRAE 90.1-2016 Section A9-4 (or addendum ac to the 2013 edition) or ASTM C 1224.

-- 3. Insulation shall be installed to the required-density and thickness necessary required to achieve attain the labeled-specified R-Value.
-The base R-Value of fibrous batt insulation that is compressed to less than its full rated thickness in a completely enclosed cavity shall be assessed according to the manufacturer's documentation.
-In the absence of such documentation, use R-Value correction factor (CF) for Compressed Batt or Blanket from ACCA Manual J, 8th edition, Appendix 4. - 4.
-Insulation shall fill around obstructions including, but not limited to, framing, blocking, wiring, pipes, etc. without substantial gaps or voids.
+- PART 3 Insulation shall be installed to the required density and thickness necessary to achieve the labeled R-Value. - PART 4 Insulation shall fill around obstructions including, but not limited to, framing, blocking, wiring, pipes, etc. without substantial gaps or voids.